irmen/cx16assem/README.md

 ## Todo

-- add `.fill` command to fill a number of bytes, optionally with given value

-- add emit2() and emit3() to emit 2 and 3 bytes at a time to reduce overhead, however, they have to do more complex checking at bank boundary $c000... not worth it?

 - Simple expressions of just 2 operands and an operator (+, -, bitwise and/or/xor, bitwise shifts, maybe simple multiplication).
   More complex expressions (including parentheses) are a *lot* of work (require having an expression evaluation stack) so may never be supported.
   (https://en.wikipedia.org/wiki/Shunting_yard_algorithm ?)